Emmanuel-chukwudi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This will write a script that changes the group owner to school for the file hello
+This will write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory